Who We Are

 Judith T. Sydney

 A Boston native, Judith (Jude) has been involved with the Boston Jewish community for over 30 years.
-Jude spent much of her professional career working in real estate development and management and had the privilege of working with her father and sister as they managed the family real estate.
+Jude spent much of her professional career working in real estate development and management and had the privilege of working with her father and sister as they managed the family business.
 At the birth of their second child, Jude decided to leave the family business and dedicate her time to raising her two children and overseeing the care for her aging parents.
 This also afforded her the opportunity to engage in myriad of organizations, non-profits, both of her son’s Jewish day schools, The Rashi School and Gann Academy and Temple Israel of Boston the family synagogue.

 Jude currently serves on the Jewish Federation of North America (JFNA) National Women’s Philanthropy Board and on the JFNA Advocacy Corps.
 She most recently served on the Executive Board of Combined Jewish Philanthropy (CJP) as President of Women’s Philanthropy and as immediate past President, and served on the Women’s Philanthropy Executive Board.
 She currently serves on the CJP Presidents Advisory Council.
 Jude served for 15 years on the Executive Board of Jewish National Fund.
 She is an alum of the Jewish Federation of North American (JFNA) National Young Leadership Cabinet.
 Jude chaired JFNA/Washington Conference in 2004, the single largest gathering of young Jewish people convening to repair the world and was instrumental in working in May 2022 in reestablishing the return of the Washington Conference to JFNA in its leadership conference offerings from its over a decade hiatus.
 Jude is also an alum of the Leon and Cynthia Shulman Acharai Leadership Program founded in Boston and a Young Leadership and CJP award winner.
 Jude is a community connector, dedicated volunteer and fundraiser.